rlivings39/learning-compilers/README.md

 The book introduces and uses the Zephyr [Abstract Data Syntax Language](https://www.cs.princeton.edu/~appel/papers/asdl97.pdf) (ASDL) to represent ASTs.

 The author recommends using algebraic types where possible to implement the AST.
+See ["Abstract Syntax Tree Implementation Idioms"](https://hillside.net/plop/plop2003/Papers/Jones-ImplementingASTs.pdf) for various strategies in a number of languages.

 An AST omits details that are necessary for the programming language like "statements end with a semicolon", hence the "abstract".
 To convert from a token stream to an AST one needs a **formal grammar** that specifies rules showing how to build language constructs from tokens.